apache/mxnet/example/extensions/lib_custom_op/README.md

 * **backward**: This function is doing the backward gradient computation.
 It will be similar to the forward function.
 And you need to figure out the formula of the backward gradient computation.

 * **mutateInputs**: This function is for marking mutable inputs.
 It takes two arguments.
 The 1st argument is the attributes.
 The 2nd argument is a list of input indices that are mutable among all input tensors.
+For example, you can write `input_indices.push_back(1)` to mark the 2nd input tensor a mutable input.
 It is useful when some inputs are auxiliary model parameters and might be altered during forward/backward computation.
 Remember, the index number of `input_indices` should not exceed the number of inputs.

 ### Writing A Stateful Custom Operator